iTwin/iTwinUI/.changeset/dry-jars-type.md

 '@itwin/itwinui-react': patch
 ---

-Fixed an issue in `Dialog`, where long titles were not wrapping properly.
+Fixed an issue in `Dialog` and `Modal`, where long titles were not wrapping properly.